Otto-G/education-python/PythonForEverybody/README.md

 **Expressions** is a combination of values, variables, and operators.
 Expressions will be evaluated and displayed while using an interactive terminal, but won't do anything in a script since the only output from a script must be explicitly called.

 Python follows *PEMDAS* for **Order of Operations** as that is the mathematical convention.
 Parentheses should be added if there is any question about the order of operations as well as to help with readability.

+Strings can also have some mathematical operations applied to them such as "+" which will concatenate two strings together or "\*" which will multiply the string by however number of times.